luiz-lvj/solana-stablecoin-standard/docs/SDK.md

 const blacklistPda2 = stable.compliance.getBlacklistPda(walletPubkey);
 ```

-## SSS-Core Module (RBAC, Quotas, Seize)
+## SSS-Core Module (RBAC, Quotas, Seize, Reserve Attestation)

 The `core` property is available when `ssCoreProgramId` is provided via `load()`.
-It exposes the on-chain SSS-Core program for RBAC-gated operations, per-minter quotas, supply caps, and protocol-level pause.
+It exposes the on-chain SSS-Core program for RBAC-gated operations, per-minter quotas, supply caps, protocol-level pause, and **reserve attestation** (proof-of-reserve).
+The on-chain program supports `attest_reserve` and `view_reserve` instructions; SDK convenience methods for these may be added in a future release.

 ```typescript
 const stable = SolanaStablecoin.load(connection, {